Introduction: Wireless Doorbell - (Raspberry PI & Amazon Dash)

 Things you'll need for this project:

-Tasker - Android app, which allows you to automate everyday tasks, we will be using this framework to display notification on the mobile
+Tasker - Android app, which allows you to automate everyday tasks, we will be using this framework to display a notification on the mobile

 Step 1: Setting Up WIFI Button